 Hope is popular in Sweden but has yet to make a big splash abroad (despite certainly deserving to).

-The clothes are designed in Scandinavian unisex models, aimed towards minimalistic and androgynos design lovers.
+The clothes are designed in Scandinavian unisex models, aimed towards minimalistic and androgynous design lovers.

 Jumperfabriken was founded in 2007 and focuses on sustainable and stylish clothes in classic Scandinavian style, with an especially big focus on — you guessed it — jumpers.

-The designs are especially inspired by the elegance, patters, shapes and colors of the 50s, 60s, and 70s.
+The designs are especially inspired by the elegance, patterns, shapes and colors of the 50s, 60s, and 70s.

-Founded in 1999 by Carin Rodebjer and is a timeless brand inspired by equal rights and the worlds of cinema, art, and litterature.
+Founded in 1999 by Carin Rodebjer and is a timeless brand inspired by equal rights and the worlds of cinema, art, and literature.

 Arket is part of the H&M family, and offers modern, trendy and sustainable clothing products.
 The main focus of Arket is sustainability and transparency, so you’ll always be able to return old clothes to the stores and learn where the clothes come from, for example.

 Stockholm-based Eytys is a mix-match of 90s nostalgia and cyberpunk, evident in their bold snakers, loafers, and boots that packs plenty of attitude.

 The products are high quality and most of all really cool.

 Tiger of Sweden